Service level privacy notices

 - Prevention and detection of crime and disorder.

-- Research using anonymised data only
+- Research and evaluation using anonymised data only

 What is the legal basis for processing your information?